GregMBS/CandyAndTaxes/README.md

  This implementation uses BootstrapJS and VueJS.

+ A working copy of this can be found at https://candy.gmbs-consulting.com.

- For questions about the content, please contact Dr. Elena Delavega at mdlavega@memphis.edu.
+ For questions about the content or to receive a teaching guide, please contact Dr. Elena Delavega at mdlavega@memphis.edu.

  For questions about the technical implementation, please contact Dr. Gregory M. Blumenthal at greg@gmbs-consulting.com.